GamerSoft24/Software/Programs.md

 ### [Windows:](https://github.com/GamerSoft24/Software/tree/Main/InstallerSoft/Windows)

+**WARNING!
+Any programs not listed specifically having a 32-bit version may not run on a 32-bit Windows.**

 [**360Chrome or/and 360AFChrome:**](https://github.com/GamerSoft24/Software/tree/Main/InstallerSoft/Windows/360Chrome)

+All versions of 360Chrome or/and 360AFChrome can run on 32-bit Windows

 1 -> [360AFChrome v13.5.2036r1:](https://github.com/GamerSoft24/Software/blob/Main/InstallerSoft/Windows/360Chrome/360AFChrome/bin-2036r1af/360AFChrome%20v13.5.2036r1.exe) Latest version of 360AFChrome, version 13.5.2036 revision 1.
 Works on Windows XP-11 and has it set by default to Google search.